AlexanderFillbrunn/koa-dynarouter/readme.md

 Like authorize but also receives the data that was loaded from DynamoDB.

 **filter:**
 A function for filtering the result.
-Receives the koa context and an item as arguments and should return a boolean.
+Receives the item, the index and the koa context as arguments and should return a boolean.

 **map:**
 A function mapping items.
-Receives the koa context and an item as arguments and should return a new item.
+Receives the item, the index and the koa context as arguments and should return a new item.

 ### post